Welcome to the Worldwide Greathead family my One-Name Study - Person Page 451

 Margaret Curchin1

-Relationship=2nd cousin 1 time removed of Janet Susan Greathead.
+2nd cousin 1 time removed of Janet Susan Greathead

-Margaret Curchin was born in 1910 in Middlesborough, Yorkshire, England.1,2 She was the daughter of Henry Wallace Curchin and Susannah Verrill.
-Henry and his family left Liverpool on 31 October 1917 aboard SS St Louis arriving in New York on 10 November 1917 where they stayed for 10 days before travelling onto Australia arriving one month before their last child John's birth in January 1918 to be CEO for the Commonwealth Shipbuilding in Australia to reorganise the Australian Merchant Navy for five years.
+Margaret Curchin was born on 19 October 1910 in 39 Lothian Road, Middlesbrough, Yorkshire, England.1,2,3 She was the daughter of Henry Wallace Curchin and Susannah Verrill.
+In the census of 2 April 1911 in 39 Lothian Road, Middlesbrough, Yorkshire, England, she was listed as the daughter of Henry Wallace Curchin.4 Henry and his family left Liverpool on 31 October 1917 aboard SS St Louis arriving in New York on 10 November 1917 where they stayed for 10 days before travelling onto Australia arriving one month before their last child John's birth in January 1918 to be CEO for the Commonwealth Shipbuilding in Australia to reorganise the Australian Merchant Navy for five years.
 Their passage was paid for by the Commonwealth Government of Australia.
 The Master of the ship was J H Hartley and there were 223 passengers.

 Henry returned home in 1925 settling in Middlesex, where he set up company Watson and Curchin.
-Henry also won many cups for shooting at Bisley.3,4,5
+Henry also won many cups for shooting at Bisley.5,6,7

 Sources of Information